Are We Becoming Enslaved by Technology?

 - Are We Enslaved by Technology?
 Posted in: Editorial & Opinion, Human Impacts, Magazine Articles - The comments of Dr. Michael Eldred below, dated Sept.
 27, 2014, were received in response to the IQ2 “Big Ideas” ...
 Read More

-- Enslaved Posted in: Editorial & Opinion, Human Impacts, Magazine Articles, Societal Impact - Katina Michael delivers performance of “Enslaved” at the IQ2 debate, Sydney, Aug.
-2014.
-This performance art piece was delivered by ...
+- Enslaved Posted in: Editorial & Opinion, Human Impacts, Magazine Articles, Societal Impact - Click HERE to watch video of this performance, including visual elements.
+This performance art piece was delivered by Katina Michael ...
 Read More

 - Dear SSIT Members… Posted in: Magazine Articles, President's Message - This is my last message as SSIT's president.
 The past two years have been exciting ones for our Society: we've ...
 Read More